sap-tutorials/Tutorials/tutorials/hana-clients-python/hana-clients-python.md

 ![python-install](python-install.png)

-You should now be able to open a new command prompt and verify that Python is installed.
+You should now be able to open a new shell and verify that Python is installed.

 [DONE]
 [ACCORDION-END]